FAQ

-Download as PDFDownload FAQ in PDF Format
+Download FAQ in PDF Format

-3. Who comprises Spectrum’s day-to-day management team?
+2. Who comprises Spectrum’s day-to-day management team?

 • Kurt Ridder, President

-• Mike Finn, Vice President of Sales & Marketing
+• Mike Finn, Vice President of Sales

-• Rodney Garrison, Vice President of Underwriting
+• Tony Matthews, Vice President of Underwriting

-• Marla Thombleson, Manager of Administration
+• Marla Thombleson, Vice President of Administration

 • Tina McElroy, Office Manager